tfrahm/accessibility-presentation/access.md

 O, that she knew she were!
 </aside>

-#...and this is what a screen reader sounds like for experienced users.
+# ...and this is what a screen reader sounds like for experienced users.
 (300 wpm)

-# Why is this important?
-blah blah

 <aside class="notes">
 But, soft! what light through yonder window breaks?